-- (ii) To use this alternate standard, the soot blowing and/or grate cleaning must be scheduled for the same approximate time(s) each day and the permitting authority must be advised of the schedule. - (f) Visible emissions that occur during curing of furnace refractory after maintenance repair or replacement in an existing industrial furnace or boiler may exceed 20 percent opacity, on a 6 minute average, but not exceed 40 percent opacity, on a 6 minute average, provided the following requirements are met: - (i) Determine opacity using EPA Method 9 Visual determination of the opacity of emissions from stationary sources in Appendix A-4 to Part 60; and - (ii) The total duration of refractory curing does not exceed 36 hours, unless provided for in a NOC approval or regulatory order issued under WAC 173-400-082; and - (iii) The owner/operator has supplied the permitting authority a copy of the manufacturer's instructions on curing refractory in the furnace, boiler, or lime kiln; and - (iv) The manufacturer's instructions on curing refractory are followed, including all instructions on temperature increase rates and holding temperatures and time; and - (v) The emission controls are engaged as soon as possible during the curing process; and - (vi) The owner/operator notifies the permitting authority at least one working day prior to the start of the refractory curing process. - (e)(g) Exemptions from twenty percent opacity standard. - Visible emissions reader certification testing.
+percent opacity, on a 6 minute average, but not exceed 40 percent opacity, on a 6 minute average, provided the following requirements are met:

+- (i) Determine opacity using EPA Method 9 Visual determination of the opacity of emissions from stationary sources in Appendix A to Part 60; and - (ii) The total duration of refractory curing does not exceed 36 hours, unless provided for in a NOC approval or regulatory order issued under WAC 173-400-082; and - (iii) The owner/operator has supplied the permitting authority a copy of the manufacturer's instructions on curing refractory in the furnace, boiler, or lime kiln; and - (iv) The manufacturer's instructions on curing refractory are followed, including all instructions on temperature increase rates and holding temperatures and time; and - (v) The emission controls are engaged as soon as possible during the curing process; and - (vi) The owner/operator notifies the permitting authority at least one working day prior to the start of the refractory curing process. - (f)(g) Exemptions from twenty percent opacity standard. - (i) Visible emissions reader certification testing.
 Visible emissions from the "smoke generator" used for testing and certification of visible emissions readers per the requirements of 40 C.F.R.
 Part 60, Appendix A, Reference Method 9 and ecology methods 9A and 9B shall be exempt from compliance with the twenty percent opacity limitation while being used for certifying visible emission readers. - (ii) Military training exercises.
-Visible emissions resulting from military obscurant training exercises are exempt from compliance with the twenty percent opacity limitation provided the following criteria are met: - (A) No visible emissions shall cross the boundary of the military training site/reservation.
+Visible emissions resulting from military obscurant training exercises are exempt from compliance with the twenty percent opacity limitation provided the following criteria are met: - (A) No visible emissions shall cross the boundary of the military training site/reservation. - (B) The operation shall have in place methods, which have been reviewed and approved by the permitting authority, to detect changes in weather that would cause the obscurant to cross the site boundary either during the course of the exercise or prior to the start of the exercise.
+The approved methods shall include provisions that result in cancellation of the training exercise, cease